tesujimath/nu_plugin_bash_env/README.md

 For instructions on how to use this plugin, see the [Nushell book](https://www.nushell.sh/book/plugins.html).

 In summary, save the `nu_plugin_bash_env` script somewhere on your path and ensure it is executable.
+For users of Nix, this is now installable as a flake (see below).

 Then in Nu:
 ```